-You never know when you’ll run into one.
-Considered an endangered species as recently as 1987, the American alligator has made a roaring comeback, with Florida alone now harboring 1.3 million.
 But every population boom has its side effects.
 Today, gators and humans cross paths at an alarming rate—and not just in the South.
-Thanks to careless pet owners, the big reptiles are also causing trouble above and beyond the Mason-Dixon line.
+Thanks to careless pet owners, these big reptiles have caused trouble above and beyond the Mason-Dixon line.
 From a Chicago airport to a British bathtub, here are a few of the weirdest spots where live alligators have turned up.

-Elsewhere in the Bayou State, another alligator made quite a scene on September 3, 2015.
-That day, residents of LaPlace, Louisiana witnessed an enormous adult crawl out of a local storm drain.
-The behemoth proceeded to take a cat nap on one family’s porch before wandering off.
+Elsewhere in the Bayou State, another alligator made quite a scene in September 2015.
+That day, residents of LaPlace, Louisiana, witnessed an enormous adult alligator crawl out of a local storm drain.
+The behemoth proceeded to take a snooze on one family’s porch before wandering off.
 Judging by snapshots that onlookers provided, the Louisiana Department of Wildlife and Fisheries estimates that the creature was anywhere from 9 to 10 feet long.

 Attention shoppers!
-Back in 2014, a shopper at a Carlisle, Pennsylvania grocery store unwittingly released a pet alligator in the produce aisle.
-Its owner claims that her three-year-old son must have stuffed the foot-long reptile into her purse at some point.
+Back in 2014, a shopper at a Carlisle, Pennsylvania, grocery store unwittingly released a pet alligator in the produce aisle.
+Its owner claimed that her son must have stuffed the foot-long reptile into her purse at some point.
 The creature was caught by an employee and returned to its owners in short order.
-We’re happy to report that no humans or gators were hurt in the process.
+No humans or gators were hurt in the process.

-It was the reptilian equivalent of moving into a five-star restaurant.
-When one Brookeville resident dialed 911 and announced that an alligator was lounging in his backyard koi pond, he was met with skepticism.
+It was the reptilian equivalent of moving into a five-star restaurant: When one Brookeville resident dialed 911 and announced that an alligator was lounging in his backyard koi pond, he was met with skepticism.
 “The lady [on the line] said, ‘Are you sure?’
 I said, ‘Yeah, I’m pretty sure it’s a gator,’” the man later recalled.
-After putting up a fight, the three-footer was removed and given to the Catoctin Wildlife Preserve and Zoo—but not before it devoured a few hundred dollars’ worth of koi.
-“About one in ten survived,” the man noted.
+After putting up a fight, the 3-footer was removed and given to the Catoctin Wildlife Preserve and Zoo—but not before it devoured a few hundred dollars’ worth of koi.
+“About one in 10 survived,” the man noted.
 “Rest in peace.”

 In Connecticut, it’s illegal to own alligators, crocodiles, or caimans.
-Nevertheless, a young collar-wearing gator reared its scaly head at an Enfield bus stop in 2012.
-Although it was evidently someone’s pet, the owner of this tiny commuter has never come forth.
-Apprehended by local authorities, it was given to a Massachusetts company that performs educational shows.
+Still, a young collar-wearing gator reared its scaly head at an Enfield bus stop in 2012.
+Although it was evidently someone’s pet, the owner of this tiny commuter never came forward.
+Apprehended by local authorities, the gator was given to a Massachusetts company that performs educational shows.

-Last July, a Port Charlotte, Florida-based minor league baseball team arrived at their home field to find a 10-foot alligator in the visitors’ dugout.
-The players, understandably, kept their distance until animal control hauled their wannabe mascot away.
+In July 2015, a Port Charlotte, Florida-based minor league baseball team arrived at their home field to find a 10-foot alligator in the visitors’ dugout.
+The players understandably kept their distance until animal control hauled their wannabe mascot away.

 In March 2012, a Florida congressman was attending a funeral on Merritt Island.
 As the service progressed, a 6-foot-long alligator made itself right at home beneath his vehicle.
 Fortunately for the politician, a trapper soon arrived to haul the creature back into the wild.

-Recently, the Illinois Department of Natural Resources confirmed that a man in Lansing—a suburb of Chicago—had unlawfully kept an alligator in his basement for 26 years.
-Back in January 2016, the gator was spotted in the owner’s basement by an appliance repairman.
+In 2016, the Illinois Department of Natural Resources confirmed that a man in Lansing—a suburb of Chicago—had unlawfully kept an alligator in his basement for 26 years.
+The gator had been spotted in January of that year in the owner’s basement by an appliance repairman.
 “It was every bit of 200 pounds,” said an official with the IDNR.
 Unbeknownst to his neighbors, the alligator’s owner would let it out to roam around his backyard on occasion.
 The reptile enthusiast later faced misdemeanor charges for having illegally purchased the animal.

-Earlier this year, something a lot scarier than the mailman came knocking on a mobile home door in Plant City, Florida.
+Something a lot scarier than the mailman came knocking on a mobile home door in 2016, in Plant City, Florida.
 The owner was terrified to find a 9-foot, 5-inch alligator climbing up his steps.
 By the time officials from the nearest Sheriff’s Office arrived, the intruder had propped its snout and forelimbs against the door—about a foot below the handle.
 A licensed trapper was called in to help get rid of it.

 The press nicknamed him “Allie.”
 On Halloween night in 2013, this juvenile gator was found cowering under an escalator near Baggage Claim 3 at O’Hare International Airport.
 Security footage later revealed that he’d boarded Chi-Town’s Blue Line train that night with his owner.
 For the next hour, the woman delighted in showing Allie off to her fellow travelers—many of whom posted pictures on social media.
 But once Allie’s owner arrived at the airport, she abandoned the little pet and caught another train.
 Thankfully, he was soon discovered by an O’Hare employee, and is now getting professional care from the Chicago Herpetological Society.